openfisca/openfisca-doc/coding-the-legislation/35_periods.md

         ...
 ```

-Most of the quantities calculated in OpenFisca, such as `income tax`, and `housing allowance`, can change over time.
+Most of the values calculated in OpenFisca, such as `income tax`, and `housing allowance`, can change over time.

 Therefore, all OpenFisca variables have a `definition_period` attribute.
 The size of the Period is constrained by the class attribute `definition_period`:
   - `definition_period = MONTH`: The variable may have a different value each month. *For example*, the salary of a person.
 When `formula` is executed, the parameter `period` will always be a whole month.
 Trying to compute `salary` with a Period that is not a month will raise an error before entering `formula`.